Parent Info / FAQ

 Below you will find parent/participant info for our programs as well as answers to fequently asked questions.
 CNESA rules & regulations can be found by clicking on this link.
 If you have any additional questions please email us at firstname.lastname@example.org or by phone at 403-923-8820.

 Do you provide skates/equipment?

 No, we do not provide skates or equipment.
 Participants are responsible for their own skates & equipment which may be purchased at any sporting goods store or stores such as Canadian Tire or Walmart.
 Below is a list of equipment and clothing requirements for our programs:

-- Skates (hockey or figure skates) should fit properly, done up tightly enough to hold up the ankles, with little to no movement in the ankle.
+- Skates (hockey skates or figure skates with a toe pick) should be lace-up skates with hooks, fit properly, done up tightly enough to hold up the ankles, with little to no movement in the ankle.
+We do not recommend plastic skates with snaps, buckles or adjustable blades.
 To help break in new skates, try having your skater wear their skates (with skate guards on the blades) at home and practice sitting, standing or walking.
 Please click here for info on: how to fit skates and helmets

 - Clothing: warm, comfortable clothing (tights, sweat pants, sweater and/or jackets, snow pants) and mitts or gloves.